 We have done a few very dark kitchens with brightly colored walls.
 They are striking.
 Keeping the cabinets such a dark finish in a small space worries most homeowners because they think it will make the kitchen look smaller.

 But it actually creates drama when light and dark are balanced in a space.

 The key is to keep the countertops and backsplashes light or white, so that you can do something interesting with the walls.

 Neon Bright Surprises

 You probably remember these brilliant tones from the 1980s.
 Neon brights are making their way back into home interiors.

 The key is that you don't want to use too much, but to use enough to make an impact, but not so much that they overwhelm your space.

-And now for something completely different ( not painted!)
+And now for something completely different (not painted!).
 There are many wood-stain-glaze combinations that are hot.
-Josef Carlock at Grabill Cabinets reports that they have been doing a lot of trendy and exotic looks on transitional and contempory door styles.
-Cherry, maple, white oak rift-cut and walnut are very popular species that lend themselves to intriguing paints and stains.
+Josef Carlock at Grabill Cabinets reports that they have been doing a lot of trendy and exotic looks on transitional and contemporary door styles.
+Cherry, maple, white oak rift-cut and walnut are very popular species that lend themselves to intriguing stains.
 “The smooth, simplicity of maple and the straight linear grain of white oak rift-cut reflect the character of today’s modern interiors.”

 Whatever your tastes colorwise, keep these trends in mind as you noodle through the color choices for your kitchen, to help ensure that your kitchen is somewhere that you and your family will love to be, now and for years to come.